fgkolf/tabzie/README.md

 # Tabzie

-A minimal tab organising extension for mozilla.
+A minimal tab organiser for mozilla firefox.

 You can get it on https://addons.mozilla.org/firefox/addon/tabzie.